Junior Rangers Youth Jobs

 Junior Rangers are passionate and motivated teens who want to work together to make a difference on OSMP lands.
 Junior Rangers serve for one of two sessions during the summer.
 The job requires commitment, motivation, teamwork, and enthusiasm for new challenges.
 Becoming a Junior Ranger is a commitment to a real job.
-A written application, reference form and personal interview are required for consideration.
-If you are hired, you will be required to keep regular work hours, adhere to uniform requirements, and receive a pay check by direct deposit (including federal identification and tax requirements).
+A written application and personal interview are required for consideration.
+If you are hired, you will be required to keep regular work hours, adhere to uniform requirements, and receive a paycheck by direct deposit (including federal identification and tax requirements).
 No previous work experience is necessary, but a positive attitude is essential.

 Junior Ranger Crews

-The Junior Ranger Program is now the overarching name for two tracks.
+The Junior Ranger Program is the overarching name for two tracks.
 Applicants can choose between the Youth Ranger Crew or the Conservation/Trail Crews.

 The Conservation/Trail Crews work on trail maintenance and construction, forestry, vegetation, agriculture, and ecological restoration projects.
 Crews are led by team leaders who have backgrounds in outdoor education, leadership, and conservation.
 Team leaders create opportunities for Junior Rangers to learn about the natural world and gain valuable work and life skills.
 The Conservation/Trail Crews work closely with many OSMP workgroups.
 This provides Junior Rangers the opportunity to explore careers in natural resources and become confident stewards of public lands and leaders in their community.